 top of page

-• Tutoring at Istituto Marangoni in Paris
+• Postgraduate supervisior at Istituto Marangoni in Paris

 He is Afropean, grew up in Bordeaux and works and lives in Brussels.
 He has an MA from the Royal Academy of Fine Arts, fashion department and an MA in Artistic Research from Sint Lucas School of Arts.